grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 ### FEATURE_TOGGLE_NAME = false

 Some feature toggles for stable features are on by default.
-Use this setting to explicitly disable an on-by-default feature toggle with the name FEATURE_TOGGLE_NAME, for example `exploreMixedDatasource = false`.
+Use this setting to disable an on-by-default feature toggle with the name FEATURE_TOGGLE_NAME, for example, `exploreMixedDatasource = false`.

 ## [date_formats]